Le enrollments for the 2026/2027 academic year for the open access courses they are open from 13 July 2026.

 FIRST CYCLE COURSES

-To access first cycle courses, students must have a secondary school leaving certificate or a comparable foreign qualification. in case there is an automatic recognition agreement of the title between the Republic of San Marino and the country that issued the title.
+To access first-cycle courses, students must have a upper secondary school leaving certificate (high school diploma) or a comparable foreign qualification, provided that an agreement on the automatic recognition of the qualification exists between the Republic of San Marino and the country that issued the qualification.

-• certificate issued by the CINERTA ENIC SAN MARINO centre or by another ENIC-NARIC centre, by certificates from foreign official bodies or by any Declaration of Value;
+• certificate issued by the CINERTA ENIC SAN MARINO centre or by another ENIC-NARIC centre, by certificates from foreign official authorities or by any Declaration of Value;

-• any certificate attesting to having passed the academic aptitude test if required for admission to the university in the country of origin;
+• any certificate attesting the successful completion of the academic eligibility test, if this test is required for admission to the university in the country of origin;

 • official translations into Italian or English of the documents indicated in points a) and b);